A quick introduction

 Working Groups & Committees

-A number of working groups and committees have been set up by State Council to coordinate the party's work in a number of specific areas.
+A number of working groups, panels and committees have been set up by State Council to coordinate the party's work in specific areas.
 Some are ongoing groups, while some are short-term groups, and other working groups may be set up as needed.
-They all make recommendations and are responsible to State Council.
+They are all responsible to State Council.
 For more information about these groups, please contact the State office on 03 9912 2992 or email@example.com.

 Consensus decision making